satishbabariya/rqueue-rabbitmq/README.md

 ### Worker/Consumer/Task Executor/Listener

-Any method that's part of spring bean, can be marked as worker/message listener using `RqueueListener` annotation
+Any method that's part of spring bean, can be marked as worker/message listener using `RqueueRabbitListener` annotation

 ```java